lbo462/course-notes/tcp/tcp.md

 QUIC also uses a single segment identifier, even for retransmissions, easing the RTT measurements.

 When creating a new QUIC connection, many cases can occur :
 - The server is known to the client and there was a previous QUIC and TLS session.
-In this case, __0-RTT__ (no round trip) are required to talk to the server !
+In this case, __0-RTT__ (no round trips) are required to talk to the server !
 - The TLS key can be reused but there was no QUIC session.
 Only __1-RTT__ (a single round trip) is required to establish the session.
 - Worst-case scenario, everything should be setup, __2-RTT__ (two round trips) are required.

+In 85% of the cases, the connections are __0-RTT__.